brennannicholson/ancient-greek-char-bert/README.md

 Note that while a GPU isn't require to use the models (or train new ones) everything will run very slowly if a GPU isn't available.

+The models mentioned above are not directly included in the repo (they are too large) but are being hosted by [Deepset](https://deepset.ai/) and are downloaded as part of the setup process detailed below.

 ## Structure

 The repository has three main parts: